 Travel, watch Ohio State football, and work to make my cat instafamous.

 The Pelican Brief because it features Tulane Law!

 9. Have you ever learned something from one of your clients?

 I learn something from almost all of my clients.
 Most importantly, courage.

 10. Who do you most admire as a lawyer?

-Julie L. St. John is a Trial Attorney in the Houston office of Rob Wiley, P.C.
+Julie L. St. John is a Trial Attorney in the Houston office of Wiley Wheeler, P.C.
 She graduated from Ohio State University with her bachelor’s degree in 2007.
 Ms. St. John then graduated from Tulane University School of Law in 2017.

 First and foremost, climate change is real.
 Temperatures are more extreme and extreme weather events are more common.
 As a result, workers who work outside are at a greater risk of illness, injury, and even death from heat exposure than ever before.
 Still, the Occupational…

 Your employer has just fired you for an illegal reason.
 What do you do next?
 Your next step is probably contacting an employment lawyer.
 Indeed, it probably should be.
 Then let’s say you hire an employment lawyer who tells you you have a really strong…